uphold/github-changelog-generator/README.md

     -t, --future-release-tag <name>  [optional] specify the next release tag name if it is different from the release version
 ```

-To generate a changelog for your Github project, use the following command:
+To generate a changelog for your GitHub project, use the following command:

 ```sh
 $ github-changelog-generator --owner=<repo_owner> --repo=<repo_name> --base-branch=<base> --future-release=<release_name> --future-release-tag=<release_tag_name> > <your_changelog_file>